0xShady/Leak_Hunter/README.md

 ### Efficient yet simple leak detector for your c project

 ## What is a memory leak
-In computer science, a memory leak is a type of resource leak that occurs when a computer program incorrectly manages memory allocations[1] in a way that memory which is no longer needed is not released.
-A memory leak may also happen when an object is stored in memory but cannot be accessed by the running code.[2]
+In computer science, a memory leak is a type of resource leak that occurs when a computer program incorrectly manages [memory allocations](https://en.wikipedia.org/wiki/Memory_management#ALLOCATION) in a way that memory which is no longer needed is not released.
+A memory leak may also happen when an object is stored in memory but cannot be accessed by the running code.
 A memory leak has symptoms similar to a number of other problems and generally can only be diagnosed by a programmer with access to the program's source code.

 * more about [memory leaks](https://en.wikipedia.org/wiki/Memory_leak)
 ## How to use the leak hunter